The Levine Scholars Program has a four-step scholarship nomination/application process that includes the following:

 - Submission of Online Recommendations: Students can have up to three recommendations submitted on their behalf, but only two recommendations will be required.
 The first required recommendation should be from someone with direct knowledge of their academic potential and accomplishments; the second required recommendation should be from someone with direct knowledge of their commitment to community service and capacity for ethical leadership.
 The third optional recommendation can be from anyone who has known the student in an academic or community setting.
-To better align the Levine scholarship application with other merit scholarship applications at UNC Charlotte, a recommendation from someone with direct knowledge of their academic potential and accomplishments is encouraged.
+Family members, friends, or similar connections should not be used as references.
+To better align the Levine scholarship application with the Honors College and other merit scholarship applications at UNC Charlotte, a recommendation from someone with direct knowledge of their academic potential and accomplishments is encouraged.
 When completing the supplemental scholarship application, students will be asked to submit the names and email addresses of their two required recommenders and one optional recommender.
 The recommenders will be emailed a link to the online recommendation form immediately.
-The recommendation submission deadline is November 16.
+The recommendation submission deadline is 11:59 p.m. on November 15.